vitorkrasniqi/Implementing_ML/README.md

 In a further step, we stored the input and output data of our deep learning model into a relational database by working with PostgreSQL and Docker Compose.
 For this we used libraries like pandas, sqlalchemy and psycopg2.

+## Milestone 4

+In the fourth milestone, we had to instrument our code with Weights and Biases so that we could see how selected metrics behave when we change some parameters in our code.
+We began by changing our code base - we had to specify the wandb project in our main script, import wandb into individual snippets of the code and implement wandb into our compile and fit_model functions.

+We checked that the code does what we need it to do in Spyder and once everything was correct there, we moved on to running it in a container.
+For this, we created a dockerfile and an entrypoint script and ran them together using the docker build command.
+Once we were done, we ran our code a few times to see the different runs on Weights and Biases (can be seen [here](https://wandb.ai/michaelahavl/our-wandb?workspace=user-michaelahavl)).
+Due to the demanding computation, we only tested different values of batch size and epochs.

+For the last task, we prepared a Jupyter Notebook and looked at our dataset more thoroughly and this time from a practical point of view, unlike the more theoretical overview we prepared in the first milestone.